pajwon/Project-1-Blackjack-/README.md

 ## Next Steps
 - To have actual playing card images appear in the deck
-    - use API
+    - use an API
 - Hide first card of the dealer
     - dont show until player stands
+    - then show the hidden card
 - Give an actual chip count to player
-    - will gain a chip everytime player wins and loses a chip with every loss
+    - will gain a chip everytime player wins
+    - and loses a chip with every loss to the dealer